 Common Mistakes to Avoid While Writing OKRs

-Avoid these pitfalls to keep your OKRs effective:
+Here are some common pitfalls to avoid that will keep your OKRs effective:

 Keep your OKRs simple and focused.
 Limit them to 3-5 objectives per quarter to maintain clarity and ensure meaningful progress.
 With the right approach, your OKRs will energize your team and drive real results.